mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 	This last justification somewhat relates to my second point, but focusing more on the personal side of things.
 	<br>
 	<br>
-	Trust me when I say this; FYP can be a lonely journey if you don't have someone to talk to.
+	Trust me when I say this; **FYP can be a lonely journey if you don't have someone to talk to**.
 Now that I've completed mine, I really cannot imagine going through all of the hurdles alone without having to occasionally rant my struggles to my partner.
 	<br>
 	<br>
 	Pair programming allows me to freely express my problems—both personal and work-related—to someone who can empathise and potentially help solve those problems, so that I won't be stuck spinning my wheels all day.